Dimensionality Reduction and Wasserstein Stability for Kernel Regression: Numerical Examples

 We observe the estimation errors for the first case and different choices of kernel functions in Figure \ref{fig:case1and2}.
 As expected by the data generating process for the first case, the procedure including the dimensionality reduction step performs very well.
 However, the dimensionality reduction also mostly reduces the total error in the second case (for the $C^0$ and $C^2$ kernels), while only in the Gaussian case (where the absolute error is already very small), the asymptotic error dominates and the procedure involving dimensionality reduction produces larger absolute error, see also the discussion after Corollary~\ref{cor:errorsummary}, which gives an explanation for this behavior.\footnote{We note another possible reason for the difference in absolute errors between the choices of kernel can be the bandwidth.
 This means, the absolute errors may be more similar if we tried to optimize the bandwidth suitably (i.e., work with kernels $r \mapsto \phi(\gamma r)$ for suitable choices of $\gamma > 0$).}

 Since the function $f^{(1)}(x) := \sin(\sum_{i=1}^D x_i)$ defining the dependence structure of $(X, Y)$ is $C^\infty$, it is natural that the Gaussian kernel performs well.
 It is interesting to observe what happens when a less regular function is used.
 To this end, we define $f^{(2)}(x) := |\sin(2\sum_{i=1}^D x_i)|$ and $(X, Y)$ for the two different cases analogously to the above.
-Figure \ref{fig:gaussian_irregular_fun} reports the results.
-Obviously, all occurring errors are larger and the observed rate of convergence is slower compared to the data generated via $f^{(1)}$, compatible with Remarks \ref{rem:optimalrate} and Corollary \ref{cor:errorsummary}.
+The top two graphs of Figure \ref{fig:gaussian_irregular_fun} report the results.
+Obviously, all occurring errors are larger and the observed rate of convergence is slower compared to the data generated via $f^{(1)}$, compatible with Lemma \ref{rem:optimalrate} and Corollary \ref{cor:errorsummary}.
 Since the Gaussian kernel does not quickly convergence to the best estimator, the effect of the dimensionality reduction is visible even for Case 2.
 A plausible reason is that the irregular relation of $(X, Y)$ is smoothed via the dimensionality reduction, and thus the parameter $\beta$ of Assumption \ref{ass:alphabeta} is larger (leading to faster convergence) for the two-step procedure (c.f.~the discussion after Corollary \ref{cor:errorsummary}).
+In Figure \ref{fig:gaussian_irregular_fun}, we further showcase the behavior that occurs when we use cross-validation for the bandwidth parameter for the Gaussian kernel (the two graphs in the middle) and when generating the $X$-data using a nonlinear transformation (the bottom two graphs in Figure \ref{fig:gaussian_irregular_fun}).
+While cross-validation of the bandwidth is an important practical tool, in the literature on learning rates of kernel regression, one usually fixes the kernel, which is also the case in this paper.
+Nevertheless, we see in Figure \ref{fig:gaussian_irregular_fun} that the observed patterns still appear similar to the previous cases even if cross-validation for the bandwidth is used.
+Finally, as expected, when the $X$-data was generated via a nonlinear transformation, the method using PCA performs generally worse compared to previous cases.
+Overall, we believe the study of nonlinear manifolds using also nonlinear dimensionality reduction methods is an interesting avenue for further research.